The War of the Worlds: Pearson’s Magazine Installment 6 Annotations

 From HUGHES AND GEDULD 230: Harwich is “a North Sea port in northeast Essex, at the confluence of the rivers Stout and Orwell, about seventy miles northeast of London.”

-GANGNES: Essex is 32-33 miles east of New Barnet; essentially same area as Chelmsford (where the narrator’s brother’s friends live).
+GANGNES: Essex is 32-33 miles east of New Barnet; essentially the same area as Chelmsford (where the narrator’s brother’s friends live).

 Annotation: That sound

 GANGNES: The next two paragraphs are cut from the 1898 volume, with smaller sentences and fragments added and cut through the end of page 355.
 Again Wells takes great care over the flow of this scene.
 See text comparison page.

 From STOVER 158: This heroic character is likely named after Montstuart Elphinstone (died 1859), who explored the dangerous wilds of Afghanistan on behalf of the British Raj.
 Wells’s readers would have been familiar with his feats.

 Annotation: North Road

 GANGNES: a road that runs directly north from Barnet Road, leading out of Barnet and far to the north